Letitia Elizabeth Landon: Early career: 1820–1834

+Engagement John Forster: 1835–1836

-In 1835, she became engaged to John Forster.
-Forster became aware of the rumours regarding Landon's sexual activity, and asked her to refute them.
+In 1835, Landon became engaged to John Forster.
+Forster became aware of rumours regarding Landon's sexual activity, and asked her to refute them.
 Landon responded that Forster should "make every inquiry in [his] power", which Forster did; after he pronounced himself satisfied, however, Landon broke off their engagement.
 To him, she wrote:

 The more I think, the more I feel I ought not – I can not – allow you to unite yourself with one accused of – I can not write it.
 The mere suspicion is dreadful as death.
 Were it stated as a fact, that might be disproved.
 Were it a difficulty of any other kind, I might say, Look back at every action of my life, ask every friend I have.
-But what answer can I give ... ?
+But what answer can I give ...?
 I feel that to give up all idea of a near and dear connection is as much my duty to myself as to you....

 Privately, Landon stated that she would never marry a man who had mistrusted her.
 In a letter to Bulwer Lytton, she wrote that "if his future protection is to harass and humiliate me as much as his present – God keep me from it ...
 I cannot get over the entire want of delicacy to me which could repeat such slander to myself."

 A further volume of poetry, The Vow of the Peacock, was published in 1835 and, in 1836, a volume of stories and poetry for children, Traits and Trials of Early Life.
 The History of a Child from this volume may draw on the surroundings of her childhood but the circumstances of the story are so unlike the known facts of her early life that it can scarcely be considered as autobiographical.

+Later career

-During the 1830s, Landon’s poetry became more thoughtful and mature.
+During the 1830s, Landon's poetry became more thoughtful and mature.
 Some of her best poems appeared in The New Monthly Magazine culminating in the series, Subjects for Pictures, with their elaborate rhyming patterns.
 These are in a sense a reversal of her earlier poetical illustrations of existing pictures.
-Also in that magazine is the set, Three Extracts from the Diary of a Week and here, she expresses her aim in opening lines, which, in Sypher’s words 'could stand as a preface to much of her poetry'.
+Also in that magazine is the set, Three Extracts from the Diary of a Week and here, she expresses her aim in opening lines, which, in Sypher's words 'could stand as a preface to much of her poetry'.